 From Utrecht Central Station you can either take a bus or a taxi.
 Maps of Utrecht University can be found on www.uu.nl/maps.

-To pay for buses, trams and metro in the Netherlands you need an OV-Chipcard.
-To travel to De Uithof you can take bus 12 or 28 from Central Station.
+- Public transport: To pay for buses, train, trams and metro in the Netherlands you need an OV-Chipcard.
+For travel advice visit the website 9292.nl.

-Upon arrival in the Netherlands you will notice that almost everybody rides a bicycle.
+- Bike: Upon arrival in the Netherlands you will notice that almost everybody rides a bicycle.
 Special bicycle paths and traffic lights make it a safe and convenient mode of transportation.
 You can buy a second hand bike in several shops around town.
 Be sure to also invest in a good lock or two.
-You may also want to check out the student initiative What the Fiets?.